Battle of Mycale: Analysis

-Flower and Marincola observe that many of the predictions made by Hegesistratos did not materialise: the Ionians did not revolt when the Greeks arrived in Ionia, and did so only after the people of Samos and Miletus rebelled first.
+Flower and Marincola observe many of the predictions made by Hegesistratos did not materialise: the Ionians did not revolt when the Greeks arrived in Ionia, and did so only after the people of Samos and Miletus rebelled first.
 They note how odd it was for the Persians to not have attacked the Greeks while the latter were landing.
-They quote the 5th century BC Athenian general Demosthenes, who had said a naval landing could not be executed successfully when an opponent who held the land resolved to fight.
+They quote 5th century BC Athenian general Demosthenes, who said a naval landing could not be executed when an opponent who held the land resolved to fight.

 Balcer argues the Persians should have deployed their fleet in the open sea and should not have built their fortifications.
-He further argues that the Persian defeats were the results of military and logistical mistakes committed by the Persians.
+He further argues the Persian defeats were the results of military and logistical mistakes committed by the Persians.

 Historian George Cawkwell argues the numbers given by Herodotus are highly overstated.
-He further argues that the battle was a "very minor affair", but its outcomes were major because it led to an Ionian revolt.
-Cawkwell observes that the withdrawal of the majority of the Persian fleet just before the battle of Mycale was a grave mistake.
+He further argues the battle was a "very minor affair", but its outcomes were major because it led to an Ionian revolt.
+Cawkwell observes the withdrawal of the majority of the Persian fleet just before the battle of Mycale was a grave mistake.
 Cawkwell claims Tigranes didn't have many soldiers with him.
 He argues the Persian fleet did not have the required number of soldiers to fight the Greek fleet, and sailed to Mycale only because of the presence of Tigranes' troops.

 Burn argues the destruction of the Persian fleet at Mycale allowed the Greek fleets absolute freedom of movement.
 Historian Muhammad Dandamayev agrees with this conclusion.
 The Persian and Median marines, as well as the Persian units in Tigranes' army, were almost completely massacred.
-In their absence, the Persian vassals had refused to fight and fled.
-(Note: The presence of 30 Persian marines on board the Persian ships did not allow the Greek vassal soldiers onboard to rebel.)
-Historian Paul A. Rahe argues the Persians had had ten months since the battle of Salamis to repair their fleet.
-He further argues that the Persian hesitation to fight a naval battle, despite their numerical superiority, indicated that either the morale of their commanders was shaken, or they believed the soldiers in their army drawn from their Greek vassals would mutiny.
-Rahe argues that emperor Xerxes could have been the one who ordered his soldiers not to fight a naval battle, and instead beach their ships.
+In their absence, the Persian vassals refused to fight and fled.
+(Note: The presence of 30 Persian marines on board each Persian ship did not allow the Greek vassal soldiers onboard to rebel.)
+Historian Paul A. Rahe argues the Persians had ten months since the battle of Salamis to repair their fleet.
+He further argues the Persian hesitation to fight a naval battle, despite their numerical superiority, indicated that either the morale of their commanders was shaken, or they believed the soldiers in their army drawn from their Greek vassals would mutiny.
+Rahe argues emperor Xerxes could be the one who ordered his soldiers not to fight a naval battle, and instead beach their ships.

 Historian J. B. Bury argues the indecisiveness of the Spartans led to the Greeks of Asia Minor joining the Delian League led by Athens.
 He argues the Spartans left the Greeks of Asia Minor unprotected against the Persians, even though the latter had proposed the creation of a Hellenic League after Mycale.
 The hesitation of the Spartans to defend the Ionians and the resolve of Athens to do so led to the competition and strife between the two superpowers during the 5th century BC.